Justin Trudeau: Advocacy

-Trudeau (middle) in 2007 with "Maison des Grands-Parents" cofounders Lucille Girard and Jacqueline Desjardins, during the 15th anniversary of the non-profit seniors organization.
+Trudeau (middle) in 2007 with "Maison des Grands-Parents" co-founders Lucille Girard and Jacqueline Desjardins, during the 15th anniversary of the non-profit seniors organization.

 Trudeau and his family started the Kokanee Glacier Alpine Campaign for winter sports safety in 2000, two years after his brother Michel died in an avalanche during a ski trip.
 In 2002, Trudeau criticized the Government of British Columbia's decision to stop its funding for a public avalanche warning system.

 From 2002 to 2006, Trudeau chaired the Katimavik youth program, a project started by longtime family friend Jacques Hébert.

-In 2002–03, Trudeau was a panelist on CBC Radio's Canada Reads series, where he championed The Colony of Unrequited Dreams by Wayne Johnston.
+In 2002–03, Trudeau was a panellist on CBC Radio's Canada Reads series, where he championed The Colony of Unrequited Dreams by Wayne Johnston.
 Trudeau and his brother Alexandre inaugurated the Trudeau Centre for Peace and Conflict Studies at the University of Toronto in April 2004; the centre later became a part of the Munk School of Global Affairs.
 In 2006, he hosted the presentation ceremony for the Giller Prize for literature.

 In 2005, Trudeau fought against a proposed $100-million zinc mine that he argued would poison the Nahanni River, a United Nations World Heritage Site located in the Northwest Territories.
 He was quoted as saying, "The river is an absolutely magnificent, magical place.
 I'm not saying mining is wrong ... but that is not the place for it.
 It's just the wrong thing to be doing."

 On September 17, 2006, Trudeau was the master of ceremonies at a Toronto rally organized by Roméo Dallaire that called for Canadian participation in resolving the Darfur crisis.